ghassanelgendy/BiblioSync/README.md

 # BiblioSync

-Welcome to BiblioSync, the ultimate online library experience crafted as a project for the IS231 course at the Faculty of Computer Science, Cairo University.
+Welcome to BiblioSync, the ultimate online library experience crafted as a project for the IS231 course at the FCAI, Cairo University.
 Whether you're a book lover or a library manager, BiblioSync has everything you need to dive into the world of books.

 ## Features